-This issue is illustrated in Figure 42.
+This issue is illustrated in Figure 26 on page 79.
 VLANs 1-3 span two switches.
 One link consisting of untagged ports connect each VLAN.
 If STP or RSTP is activated on the switches, two of the links are disabled.
 As a direct result, two VLANs are disconnected between the bridges.
 In this example, the ports (on the non-root switch) that link the two parts of the VLANs 2-3 are changed to the blocking state, which disrupts these VLAN connections.

-Figure 19.
+Figure 26.
 STP and VLAN Fragmentation with Untagged Ports

 You can avoid this problem by connecting the switches using tagged instead of untagged ports when you plan to have STP or RSTP enabled on your network.
-If each port connecting the two bridges is a tagged member of all three VLANs, then traffic for each of the VLANs can still flow through one the data links if the other two are blocked by Spanning Tree.
+If each port connecting the two bridges is a tagged member of all three VLANs, then traffic for each of the VLANs can still flow through one of the data links if the other two are blocked by Spanning Tree.
 The second and third data links act as redundant links in case the primary, unblocked data link becomes disabled.
-See Figure 20 for an example of this solution.
+See Figure 27 on page 80 for an example of this solution.

-Figure 20.
+Figure 27.
 STP and VLAN Compatibility with Tagged Ports

-For information about tagged and untagged ports, refer to Chapter 13, "VLAN Overview" on page 150.
+For information about tagged and untagged ports, refer to Chapter 13, "VLAN Overview" on page 158.

-Basic STP and RSTP Configuration
+STP and RSTP Global Settings

-To configure the basic STP and RSTP settings, perform the following procedure:
+To configure the global (non port-specific) STP and RSTP settings, perform the following procedure:

 - 1. From the main menu on the left side of the page, select Bridge.
 The Bridge folder expands. - 2.
 From the Bridge folder, select the Spanning Tree folder.
 The Spanning Tree folder expands. - 3.
-From the Spanning Tree folder, select the RSTP folder.
-The RSTP folder expands. - 4.
-Form the RSTP folder, select RSTP.
-The Rapid Spanning Tree Configuration Page is displayed.
-See Figure 21.
+From the Spanning Tree folder, select Protocol Settings.
+The Spanning Tree Protocol Page is displayed.
+See Figure 28.